TwoFistedJustice/weather-vue/readme.md

 **INTRODUCTION**

-This is a small command line weather applet running on Node.js.
+This is a Vue JS weather app based on my previous Node command-line weather app.
 It fetches the current weather for the location you give it.
 You can enter a street address, a city, or a postal code.
 It will tell you the current temperature, the apparent temperature, the expected high temperature, the expected high UV Index, and what time to expect those highs to occur.
 It will also give you the current air quality for the location, based on US EPA guidelines.

-It was built for the purpose of learning Node.js.
-In real life you would probably be better served by just downloading a proper weather app for your phone.
-But if you really want to use it, I can't stop you, though I make no claims or warranties as to the quality of the forecast or advice.
+It is built in order to learn how to integrate a Node back-end into a VueJS front end.

 **Current Version**

-1.0.0
+1.0.0-alpha

 **Versioning**